 James K. Brewington, 66, has been a director since May 2009.
 Mr. Brewington is a veteran of the global communications market with over 40 years of industry experience at AT&T Inc. and Lucent Technologies before his retirement in 2007.
 From mid-2004 until his retirement from Lucent Technologies, Mr. Brewington was President of the then newly-formed Developing Markets group, tasked with expanding the revenue base beyond domestic borders, reflecting his prior success in building out their global footprint.
 Prior to this, he was President of Lucent Technologies' Mobility Solutions division, where he was responsible for all wireless infrastructure for the mobility segment, including global wireless development and product architecture, project management, and business and product management.
 Mr. Brewington joined Lucent Technologies in 1996.
 He began his career at AT&T Inc. in 1968, and over the ensuing years held various executive management positions in the telecommunications industry, including overseeing Bell Telephone Wireless Laboratories.
 Mr. Brewington serves on the Boards of Directors for Kopin Corporation and BDX, a privately-held startup company in China.
 He also advises several technology startup companies.
 He has served on the boards of the U.S.-Saudi Arabian Business Council and INROADS/North Jersey, Inc., a non-profit organization that trains minority youth for careers in business and industry.
 He is a member of the Cellular Telecommunications Industry Association, or CTIA, and the CTIA Wireless Foundation.
 Mr. Brewington has a Master of Business Administration from Seattle University, a Master of Science from Stanford University (Sloan Fellow) and a Bachelor of Arts from the College of Idaho.
-Based primarily upon Mr. Brewington's extensive executive management and leadership experience in the telecommunications industry; strong risk analysis, corporate governance and administrative skills and experience; and contributions as a current Board and Board committee member, as well as those demonstrated at
+Based primarily upon Mr. Brewington's extensive executive management and leadership experience in the telecommunications industry; strong risk analysis, corporate governance and administrative skills and other experience of Mr. Brewington, Mr. Brewington is well qualified to continue serving as a director of S